ourcodingclub/tutorials-in-progress/future_tutorials.md

 * Change duplicate hexagon icons, navigating tutorials at a glance is difficult at the moment

 # Future CC developments
-* Email Richard Essery mid-April regarding Numeracy course & linking with Coding Club
+* Email Richard Essery May regarding Numeracy course & linking with Coding Club - GD: I want to hear back from the PTAS funding people first and I will email him afterwards
 * Build links with Python people, hold a Python session
 * Find someone to teach a Java session
 * Collaborate more with Drummond people - Geo taster sessions